dragomir-parvanov/Limehome-full-stack-challenge/README.md

 [.env file](https://i.imgur.com/qexN0ax.png)

+The node applications pick the environment file, based on the process.NODE_ENV, so to specify which environment file you want to use.
+You have to specify it with setting the NODE_ENV environment variable prior running a command.
+Example on Linux and Mac:

+# NODE_ENV=production yarn watch-server #

 After you are done, you can run yarn build to build the server and then the client.
 If the building succeed, you can run yarn start to start the application.